2020–21 Leeds United F.C. season: Matches

 On 20 August, the Premier League fixtures were released.

 FA Cup

-The third round draw was made on 30 November, with Premier League and EFL Championship clubs all entering the competition.
+On 30 November, the third round draw was made with Premier League and Championship clubs all entering the competition.

 EFL Cup

-The draw for both the second and third round were confirmed on 6 September.
+On 6 September, the draw for both the second and third round were confirmed.

 Player statistics

 Appearances and goals

 Players with no appearances not included in the list.
 The plus (+) symbol denotes an appearance as a substitute, hence 2+1 indicates two appearances in the starting XI and one appearance as a substitute.